When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 2. San Diego in January

-As a local to San Diego, I adore the fewer crowds, stunning sunsets, and wonderful winter activities.
+As a San Diego local, I adore the smaller crowds, stunning sunsets, and wonderful winter activities.
+San Diego makes a great California vacation in January.

 January is prime time for whale watching as 20,000 gray whales migrate from Alaska to the warm waters of Baja in Mexico.